bghira/SimpleTuner/OPTIONS.md

                         compatible.
 Higher precision levels result in a greater number of buckets, which may not be a desirable outcome.
+  --aspect_bucket_alignment {8,64}
+                        When training diffusion models, the image sizes generally must align to a 64 pixel interval.
+This is an exception when training models like DeepFloyd that use a base resolution of 64 pixels, as aligning to 64 pixels would result in a 1:1 or 2:1 aspect ratio, overly distorting images.
+For DeepFloyd, this value is set to 8, but all other training defaults to 64.
+You may experiment with this value, but it is not recommended.
   --minimum_image_size MINIMUM_IMAGE_SIZE
                         The minimum resolution for both sides of input images.
                         If --delete_unwanted_images is set, images smaller